-- (b) The County shall provide annually the financial information and operating data described in subsection (a) above (collectively, the "Annual Disclosure") within six months after the end of the County's fiscal year, commencing with the County's fiscal year ending June 30, 2024, to the Municipal Securities Rulemaking Board established pursuant to Section 15B(b)(1) of the Securities Exchange Act of 1934, or any successor thereto or to the functions thereof contemplated by this Disclosure Agreement (the "MSRB") via the Electronic Municipal Market Access system of the MSRB, currently located at http://emma.msrb.org ("EMMA"). - (c) Any Annual Disclosure may be included by specific reference to other documents previously provided to the MSRB; provided, however, that any final official statement incorporated by reference must be available from the MSRB via EMMA. - (d) The County shall provide in a timely manner to the MSRB through EMMA, notice specifying any failure of the County to provide the Annual Disclosure by the date specified. - Section 3.
+- (b) The County shall provide annually the financial information and operating data described in subsection (a) above (collectively, the "Annual Disclosure") within six (6) months after the end of the County's fiscal year, commencing with the County's fiscal year ending June 30, 2024, to the Municipal Securities Rulemaking Board ("MSRB") through the Electronic Municipal Market Access system for municipal securities disclosure or any other single dissemination agent or conduit required, designated or permitted by the SEC ("EMMA"). - (c) Any Annual Disclosure may be included by specific reference to other documents previously provided to the MSRB; provided, however, that any final official statement incorporated by reference must be available from the MSRB through EMMA. - (d) The County shall provide in a timely manner to the MSRB through EMMA, notice specifying any failure of the County to provide the Annual Disclosure by the date specified. - Section 3.
 Event Notices.
-The County shall provide in a timely manner, not in excess of 10 business days, to the MSRB via EMMA notice of the occurrence of any of the following events with respect to the Bonds: - (a) principal and interest payment delinquencies; - (b) non-payment related defaults, if material; - (c) unscheduled draws on debt service reserves reflecting financial difficulties; - (d) unscheduled draws on credit enhancements reflecting financial difficulties; - (e) substitution of credit or liquidity providers, or their failure to perform;
+The County shall provide in a timely manner, not in excess of 10 business days, to the MSRB through EMMA notice of the occurrence of any of the following events with respect to the Bonds: - (a) principal and interest payment delinquencies; - (b) non-payment related defaults, if material; - (c) unscheduled draws on debt service reserves reflecting financial difficulties; - (d) unscheduled draws on credit enhancements reflecting financial difficulties; - (e) substitution of credit or liquidity providers, or their failure to perform; - (f) adverse tax opinions or the issuance by the Internal Revenue Service of proposed or final determinations of taxability, Notices of Proposed Issue (IRS Form 5701-TEB) or other material notices or determinations with respect to the tax status of the Bonds, or other material events affecting the tax-exempt status of the Bonds:

-- (f) adverse tax opinions or the issuance by the Internal Revenue Service of proposed or final determinations of taxability, Notices of Proposed Issue (IRS Form 5701-TEB) or other material notices or determinations with respect to the tax status of the Bonds, or other material events affecting the tax-exempt status of the Bonds; - (g) modifications to rights of the holders (including Beneficial Owners) of the Bonds, if material; - (h) bond calls, if material, and tender offers; - (i) defeasances; - (j) release, substitution, or sale of property securing repayment of the Bonds, if material; - (k) rating changes; - (1) bankruptcy, insolvency, receivership or similar events; - (m) the consummation of a merger, consolidation, or acquisition involving an obligated person or the sale of all or substantially all of the assets of the obligated person, other than in the ordinary course of business, the entry into a definitive agreement to undertake such an action or the termination of a definitive agreement relating to any such actions other than pursuant to its terms, if material; - (n) appointment of a successor or additional trustee or the change of name of a trustee, if material; - (o) incurrence of a financial obligation of the obligated person, if material, or agreement to covenants, events of default, remedies, priority rights, or other similar terms of a financial obligation of the obligated person, any of which affect security holders, if material; and - (p) default, event of acceleration, termination event, modification of terms, or other similar events under the terms of a financial obligation of the obligated person, any of which reflect financial difficulties.
+- (g) modifications to rights of the holders (including Beneficial Owners) of the Bonds, if material; - (h) bond calls, if material, and tender offers; - (i) defeasances; - (j) release, substitution, or sale of property securing repayment of the Bonds, if material; - (k) rating changes; - (l) bankruptcy, insolvency, receivership or similar events; - (m) the consummation of a merger, consolidation, or acquisition involving an obligated person or the sale of all or substantially all of the assets of the obligated person, other than in the ordinary course of business, the entry into a definitive agreement to undertake such an action or the termination of a definitive agreement relating to any such actions other than pursuant to its terms, if material; - (n) appointment of a successor or additional trustee or the change of name of a trustee, if material; - (o) incurrence of a financial obligation of the obligated person, if material, or agreement to covenants, events of default, remedies, priority rights, or other similar terms of a financial obligation of the obligated person, any of which affect security holders, if material; and - (p) default, event of acceleration, termination event, modification of terms, or other similar events under the terms of a financial obligation of the obligated person, any of which reflect financial difficulties.